 Pulmonary alveolar proteinosis

-idiopathic : 90% of cases
+idiopathic: 90% of cases

 - also termed adult or acquired

-- presents in neonatal period
+- presents in the neonatal period in term babies

 - may be distinct entity also know as chronic pneumonitis of infancy

 - due to a mutation in genes encoding SP-B, SP-C, or GM-CSF receptor 8,9